RadhikaR77/today-only-todo/Readme.md

 When fetching tasks, the repository filters using the current day range:

-startOfDay(today) ≤ task.date < startOfDay(tomorrow)
+`startOfDay(today) ≤ task.date < startOfDay(tomorrow)`

-This means:
+### Why this approach?

-* Old tasks automatically disappear
+• Old tasks disappear automatically
-* No background cleanup needed
+• No background jobs or timers required
-* No risk of accidental deletion

-The system behaves correctly even if the app stays closed overnight.
+• Works even if the app stays closed for days
+• Prevents accidental data deletion

+The system derives truth from time rather than mutating stored data.

 ---